istarter/React-TypeScript-JS-notes/README.md

 ```

 ### Controlled Component.
 The input no longer responsible to change our state react now controlling the input value.
+In a controlled component, form data is handled by a React component.
+The alternative is uncontrolled components, where form data is handled by the DOM itself.
+To write an uncontrolled component, instead of writing an event handler for every state update, you can use a ref to get form values from the DOM
 ```
 import React from "react"